A Scout is...

 Trustworthy.
 Loyal.
 Helpful.
 Friendly.
 Courteous.
 Kind.
 Obedient.
 Cheerful.
 Thrifty.
 Brave.
 Clean.
 Reverent.

 The new scout year begins June 1.
-Registration is $75/year, due in September.
+Registration is $75/year, due end of September.
 The fee covers materials for the year:

 - all the belt loops